ajxb/puppet-adapta/README.md

 Data type: String.

-Whether to install the fonts-roboto package, and what version to install.
+Whether to install the fonts-roboto package and what version to install.
 Values: The same as used for the puppet package type, see [https://docs.puppet.com/puppet/latest/type.html#package-attribute-ensure](https://docs.puppet.com/puppet/latest/type.html#package-attribute-ensure)

 Default value: 'latest'.